Introduction of EBC Trek

 The first few days of trekking in the low Himalayan forest are in warm and slightly moderate temperatures, the second half of the trek takes you right into the cooler and often freezing altitudes of the mountain plateau.
 On Base Camp itself, temperatures can vary from 1 to -15 degrees, on average.
 Be prepared with base layers, mid-layers, and a down jacket – the morning trek can also be a slog in icy winds so you’ll want to be as comfortable as possible.

-How is the accommodation in Everest Base Camp Trek?
+How is the accommodation in EBC Trek?

-How is the food in Everest Base Camp Trek?
+How is the food in EBC Trek?

-You will get almost all the regular international and continental cuisine along with local taste in the Everest region.
+You will get almost all the regular international and continental cuisine along with local tastes in the Everest region.
 From traditional Nepalese food and Sherpa dishes to international favorite dishes, you can easily find them on the menu.
 Also, you can get fresh bakeries, Barista coffees, fresh cakes, muffins, and some other renowned baked goodies.
-They serve vegetarian, vegan meals, gluten-free meals as well if you are required to.
+They serve vegetarian, vegan meals, and gluten-free meals as well if you are required to.
 For these things, you should pre-inform your trekking leader/guide, so that they will ask the hotel to do so.

-Entrance & Permits for Everest Base Camp Trek
+Entrance & Permits for EBC Trek

-You have to get the respective permit to enter inside the Everest Region.
+You have to get the respective permit to enter the Everest Region.
 If you are traveling through the local travel agency, they will get all the necessary permits and access to the Everest Region.
-But for the solo travelers, once you reach Lukla, you have to find first the office of Rural Municipality for the one permit, and the next day, you have to get the permit from the Sagarmatha National Park office, which is on the way (Manjo).
+But for solo travelers, once you reach Lukla, you have to find first the office of Rural Municipality for the one permit, and the next day, you have to get the permit from the Sagarmatha National Park office, which is on the way (Manjo).

 Permit for SAARC: